akhilsaini/aws-csa-2017/README.md

 ## AWS CLI Usage

   - Users can login with Access Key ID and Secret Access Key.
 If anything is compromised, you can regenerate the secret access key.

-  - Also you can delete the user and recreate.
+  - Also you can delete the user and recreate in case you are keys are compromised.
+  - Try to avoid access ec2-instance with the help of user, instead of that use ec2-instance with role at the time of instance creation.

-## IAM Roles for EC2
+## IAM Roles for EC2, Regions & AWS CLI

-  - Avoid using user credentials on servers
+  - Avoid using user credentials on servers.

-  - IAM roles can be assigned/replaced to existing EC2 instances using AWS CLI.
-Not through the console.
+  - IAM roles can be assigned/replaced to existing EC2 instances using console.
+  - Try to use the **region** flag with aws s3 commands as otherwise it will not work for each case.
   - A trick is to assign policies to the existing role.
 This will avoid the need to create new instances.
   - Role assigned to instance is stuck to the lifetime of the instance – until you delete the role.
 Easier to modify existing role by adding / removing policies.
   - Roles are universal.
 Applicable to all regions.

 ## Bootstrap scripts.